mongodb/specifications/source/sessions/driver-sessions.rst

 :2018-01-10: Update test plan for drivers without APM
 :2018-01-11: Clarify that sessions require replica sets or sharded clusters
 :2018-02-20: Add implicit/explicit session tests
+:2018-02-20: Drivers SHOULD error if unacknowledged writes are used with sessions